bbalozgur/feedbackly-frontend-app/README.md

 ## ENV

 You should add it as env.
 You can also add a different url.
-I gave a deployed url.
+You can find deployed url.
 VITE_FEEDBACK_SERVICE=https://feedbacky-service.herokuapp.com

 ## GITHUB OWNER